yegor256/blog/_posts/2014/nov/2014-11-24-principles-of-bug-tracking.md

 ## 1. Keep It One-on-One

 Each ticket (aka "bug") is a link between two people: problem specifier and problem solver.
-If it is a bug, I'm reporting it&mdash;you're solving it.
-If it is a question, I'm asking for an explanation&mdash;you're explaining.
-If it is a task, I'm ordering you to do it&mdash;you're doing it.
+If it is a bug, I'm reporting it---you're solving it.
+If it is a question, I'm asking for an explanation---you're explaining.
+If it is a task, I'm ordering you to do it---you're doing it.
 In any case, there are two main characters.
 No matter how many people are involved in the ticket resolution, only these two characters have formal roles.